 There’s no question that CT scans can save kids’ lives.
 But radiation matters, especially when it comes to pediatric imaging.
 Orange City Area Health System (OCAHS) has made a commitment to “Image Gently,” using not only specific techniques to minimize radiation dose, but also using the latest technology and software.
 The health system’s GE Brightspeed CT scanner uses “Color Coding for Kids,” a unique technology that delivers up to 40% reduction in radiation dose along the entire body with no compromise in image quality.
 According to Darin Blankespoor, Radiology Manager for OCAHS, “This technology, and the protocols, help us conform to the standard radiation safety principle ALARA (As Low As Reasonably Achievable).”
 In addition, the OCAHS team of radiologic technologists have made the “Image Gently” pledge, committing that “every imaging study in pediatric patients is thoughtful, appropriate, and indicated for each and every child.”
 CT (Computerized Tomography) is a valuable tool for diagnosing injury and disease, explains Blankespoor, and ultimately improves patient outcomes.
 According to Image Gently — the awareness campaign by the Alliance for Radiation Safety in Pediatric Imaging — the radiation used in X-rays and CT scans has been compared to the background radiation (in soil, rocks, air, water, and other sources) that we are exposed to daily.
 But the new technology, software, and protocols help ensure that children are exposed to the smallest amount of radiation possible during an imaging study.
 In addition to the Image Gently pledge, the Orange City Area Health System medical team has committed to the “Image Wisely” standards for adult CT scans.

 A mammogram is a low-dose x-ray.
 It allows specialists to look for breast changes that can be too small or too deep to feel.
-Orange City Area Health System offers full-field digital mammography for the very best image quality for early detection and diagnosis.
-Click here to download our Guide to Mammograms and Breast Cancer Screening brochure.
+Orange City Area Health System offers Genius™ 3D mammography – also known as Tomosynthesis – an advanced, state-of-art screening technology for early detection of breast cancer.
+The Genius 3D exam provides better, earlier breast cancer detection compared to the previous 2D alone.
+Talk to your healthcare provider about what’s right for you and the women in your life regarding breast cancer screening and mammography.
+Or call us today at 712-737-5380 to schedule an appointment.full-field digital mammography for the very best image quality for early detection and diagnosis.
+Click here for screening guidelines and information on our 3D Mammography.

 Also called ultrasound scanning or sonography – ultrasound obtains images of internal organs by sending high-frequency sound waves into the body.
 The sound wave echoes are recorded and displayed as a real-time visual image.
 These images often provide information that’s valuable in diagnosing and treating a variety of diseases and conditions.